Nwanyi Mmiri: Burn Down That Shrine – Free short story, mami wata, Drama, Horror, Religion, African Mythology, Shrine, Enjoy this story

 Eke Nnukwu stood in the clearing, over seven feet in width and twelve in half-height.
 Even in the dark the green of its skin glowed.
 Its red eyes peered at Reverend Ifeanyi.
 He was transfixed on the monster, hypnotized into paralysis.

-Somewhere in the forest, snakes swung their tails from tall branches and grabbed the running evangelists, rolled them up as they struggled, squeezed them with every breath, the sounds of their breaking bones and dying screams echoed through the forest, then as if it was choreographed, the snakes opened their mouths and swallowed their prey.
-Eke in turn opened his mouth, bent its head and descended on Reverend Ifeanyi.
+Somewhere in the forest, snakes swung their tails from tall branches and grabbed the running evangelists, rolled them up as they struggled, and squeezed them with every breath, the sounds of their breaking bones and dying screams echoed through the forest, then as if it was choreographed, the snakes opened their mouths and swallowed their prey.
+Eke in turn opened his mouth, bent its head, and descended on Reverend Ifeanyi.

-Nwanyi Mmiri walked out with a naked Beatrice, The priestess was beside her, the villagers stared at their Goddess for the first time in their lives, she was more beautiful than the priestess, and more beautiful than any woman they had ever seen.
+Nwanyi Mmiri walked out with a naked Beatrice, The priestess was beside her, and the villagers stared at their Goddess for the first time in their lives, she was more beautiful than the priestess, and more beautiful than any woman they had ever seen.

 She turned to Beatrice and smiled, then kissed her.